Beauty is in the eye of the beholder. That’s an old classic saying, but is it true?

 This year, don’t wait for a disaster to strike.
 Start doing better recycling practices to avoid regrets later on.

 See Also: 10 Ways to Enjoy a Zero-Waste Lifestyle

 We said progress and progress we shall have.

 Waste can become a resource and a path for revenue.
 Since the concept of recycling has improved over the years, it’s now making more of a difference than ever before.

 Ecologists, environmentalists, and ordinary people who participate in increasing society’s awareness on recycling continually work hard to improve the quality of the recycling process.
 They put an effort to let in more types of products, process more substances, and form new goods out of old materials.

 Students in college programs majoring in ecology and environmental studies in the U.S. and abroad are working hard before and after graduation to contribute to our sustainable future.

 Garbage is beautiful when it is the topic of a positive problem-solving conversation.
-The infographic below has a number of salient talking points to get us speaking (and listening!) together about caring for our big blue and green planet.

 Let’s recycle and be smart!